Vernon Baker: Family and later years

 Baker worked for the American Red Cross for almost 20 years.
 His first and second wives were Leola and Helen Baker.
+His second wife, born Helen Conley Stewart, was the granddaughter of Paschal Conley and niece of Congressman Bennett Stewart.

 His third wife was Fern Brown; the couple had three children.
 After Fern's death in 1986, Baker moved to a cabin in the Benewah Valley of northern Idaho.
 Baker was an avid hunter, and hunted elk in northern Idaho before and after moving to the area.
 In 1989, he met a German woman visiting the U.S., Heidy Pawlik, whom he would later marry.

 Baker died at his St. Maries, Idaho, home on July 13, 2010, after a long battle with cancer.
 He had been close to death from brain cancer in 2004 but had recovered.
 His funeral at Arlington National Cemetery near Washington, DC, on September 24, 2010, was attended by three other Medal of Honor recipients, and his family.
 Funds for them to travel to Arlington, Virginia, were raised by their local community.